 pyhgf.math.binary_surprise#

-- pyhgf.math.binary_surprise(x, expected_mean)[source]#
+- pyhgf.math.binary_surprise(x, expected_mean, clipping=True)[source]#

 Surprise at a binary outcome.